Dam: We Can Dance

-This filly is by Epaulette as a racehorse the son of Commands beat some of the best in training and it took some of the best to beat him.
+Epaulette a son of Commands, that as a racehorse beat some of the best in training and it took some of the best to beat him.
 Epaulette was undoubtedly a brilliant racehorse with an outstanding pedigree – and he could run.

 Out of the Singspiel mare Accessories, making Epaulette a three-quarter brother to outstanding galloper and now emerging sire Helmet (by Exceed and Excel) and to the Group 2-winning mare Pearls and the Group 3 VRC Debonair stakes-winner, Bullbars (by Elusive Quality).

 This filly is out of We Can Dance a mare that retired as a winner from just six career starts, and then was offered in foal to the Group 1 winner in 2015 at the Magic Millions Gold Coast National Broodmare sale with the bay / brown selling to Botty’s Bloodstock for $40,000.
 A rising seven-year-old We Can Dance is out of the stakes placed Effervescence (by Palace Music) a winner of two races and a half-sister to the stakes winner Hissy Fit (by Octagonal).